-To help plan your next trip to Miami, we asked Natacha Napotnik, Concierge of Four Seasons Hotel Miami, to share recommendations for experiencing the very best of the city’s vibrant nightlife, beaches, strong coffee and cultural connections to Latin America and the Caribbean.
+To help you plan your next trip to Miami, we asked the Concierge team of Four Seasons Hotel Miami to share recommendations for the very best of the city’s vibrant nightlife, diverse art scene, strong coffee and cultural connections to Latin America and the Caribbean.

 Shopping in Miami

-Just down the road from the Hotel is Miami’s new shopping mecca.
-Sustainable design is at the heart of Brickell City Centre, a USD 1.05 billion complex, containing 500,000 square feet of retail space and a thousand-foot climate ribbon made of steel, fabric and glass to protect shoppers from inclement weather while recycling rainwater.
-Anchored by SAKS Fifth Avenue, other standout shops include Audemars Piguet for statement timepieces or bespoke suit designer, Kiton.
-Make a day trip out of visiting the center and watch a movie in the 47,000 square-foot CMX, The VIP Cinema Experience, a luxury theater environment with a carefully curated menu and handcrafted cocktails.
+Just down the road from the Hotel is Miami’s newest shopping hub.
+Sustainable design is at the heart of Brickell City Centre, a USD 1.05 billion complex containing 500,000 square feet of retail space and a 1,000-foot (300-metre) climate ribbon made of steel, fabric and glass to protect shoppers from inclement weather while recycling rainwater.
+The Saks Fifth Avenue anchor has neighbours like Audemars Piguet and bespoke suit designer Kiton.
+The third and fourth levels are also packed with trendy restaurants, and will soon include a 47,000-square-foot CMX, The VIP Cinema Experience, where the movies come with a curated menu and handcrafted cocktails.

-One of the top markets for Latin American art, Miami is a hotbed of galleries and exhibition spaces as well as host to the annual Art Basel Miami Beach.
+One of the top markets for Latin American art, Miami is a hot spot for galleries and exhibition spaces as well as host to the annual Art Basel Miami Beach.

 Sip and stroll